imkamaljain/Hello-World/README.md

 ## How to make changes?

 - Check if the language in which you want to contribute is already covered or not?
-- Add code for your language with file name `HelloWorld.extension of your programming language` like `.c` for C, `py` for python.
+- Add code for your language with file name `HelloWorld.extension of your programming language` like `.c` for C, `.py` for python.

 ## Languages Covered